Fannibals/S2/DS/A1/Report.md

 ### Section 2.
 Introduction to the System

-	2.1  Architecture
++ 2.1  Architecture
-	client-server archiecture
+	- client-server archiecture

-	2.2 Interaction
++ 2.2 Interaction
 	- java object serializable

-	2.3 Failure handle

-	2.4 Functionalities
++ 2.3 GUI & Functionalities
+	- UI for Client
 		- Search
 			- if the word is in the dictionary, return one or more meaning
 			- if the word is not in the dictionary, return a proper message
 		- Add
 			- if the word is already in the dictionary, return a proper message
 			- if the word is not in the dictionary, add it into the dictionary
 			- user can add more than one word in the
 		- Remove
 			- if the word is in the dictionary, remove it
 			- if the word is not in the dictionary, return a proper message
 		- Exit
+			- if the user clicks the exit, it will send a message to server and close both socket and GUI
-		-
+	- UI for Server
++ 2.4 Error handles

 ### 3. An overall class design and an interaction diagram.
 + UML <img src = "", height = 600, width = 400>

-+ ss

 ### Section 4.
 Critical analysis
++ pros
-+
++ cons

 ### Section 5.
 Conclusion